aronwalsh/MLforMaterials/_sources/README.md

 # Machine Learning for Materials

-A practical machine learning course for materials science students in the Department of Materials at Imperial College London.
+Online resource of a practical machine learning course in the Department of Materials at Imperial College London.

 You have the option to browse the files or download the complete folder using the green `clone or download` button on the top right of the screen ([zip file](https://github.com/aronwalsh/MLforMaterials/archive/master.zip)).

 ## Course Description

-_Machine Learning for Materials_ provides an introduction to statistical research tools for materials theory and simulation.
+_Machine Learning for Materials_ (MATE70026) provides an introduction to statistical research tools for materials theory and simulation.
 It is aimed at senior undergraduate or junior postgraduate students.

 You will consider how composition-structure-property information in materials science can be represented in a form suitable for machine learning.
 You will then build, train, and evaluate your own models using public tools and open datasets.